A virtual tour of the classic motorcycle collection on display at the Barber Vintage Motorsports Museum in Leeds, Ala.

 Suspension: Front Earles type forks, rear twin shock

 Top Speed: 70mph

 Douglas' bold new styling on a very old design was their last fling before the collapse of this famous British company.
-They commissioned the Renolds Tube Company to design a new chassis to house the existing power unit, but the result was too radical, and sales were poor.
+They commissioned the Reynolds Tube Company to design a new chassis to house the existing power unit, but the result was too radical, and sales were poor.
 The first Douglas, built in 1907, was a horizontally opposed 350, as was the last in 1956, 50 years later.
 Westinghouse, an American company, owned Douglas for the final four years and they are the ones who finally called a halt to motorcycle production.
-Total production of the Dragonfly was less than 1500 machines.
+Total production of the Dragonfly was fewer than 1,500 machines.